outovhush/revops-portfolio/README.md

 #### 👉 Data quality fast check

-Suppose you have to combine manual data entry with a sort of custom data structure that is not fully supported by default in your database.
-Entry errors become likely.
-Validations and automated checks are hardly an option at this stage.
-Once in a while you'd need a reality check to see true extent of errors in the database.
-Full manual walk of the thousands of records is too expensive.
+Suppose you have to combine manual data entry with a custom data structures that is not natively supported by your system.
+Entry errors become very likely.
+Automated validation are hardly an option at this stage.
+You'd need a fast check to estimate extent of errors in the database, and the full manual inspeciton would be too expensive.

-__Goal:__ Provide reliable estimate for the extent of data errors in the customer account database with the limited resources
+__Goal:__ Provide reliable estimate for the extent of data errors in the customer account database.

 __Steps:__
 - figure out sample size given the CLT limitations for binomial